Thursday, September 06, 2007

 The old town hilltop - San Giusto Cathedral and Castle

-The old cathedral and castle, San Giusto, is splendid at late afternoon and dusk - watch the sunset.
-The earliest structures date from the 6thCentury.
-Here is a tourist site, with photos - www.ts.camcom.it/ENGLISH/sangiusto.
-Many old cities have addressed traffic problems by one-way street arrangements that make sense to those who are familiar with where they are going.
-For the rest of us, be prepared to go in circles, and to follow your nose upwards if you are looking for old fortress areas.
-They are almost always up rather then down or sideways.
+3. Traffic strategies.
+Many old cities have addressed traffic problems by one-way street arrangements.
+Those make sense to those who are familiar with the area, but disastrous for newcomers.
+For those rest of us, be prepared to go in circles in Trieste, and to follow your nose upwards for landmarks if you are looking for old fortress areas.
+Fortresses are visible from below, and are almost always up rather then down or sideways.
 If in doubt, go up.

-Driving.
-Be sure your car is no bigger than a compact.
-For us, a subcompact is too small - cute as those "Smartcars" are, the cargo beside me is too precious - but a compact is fine.
+For us, a subcompact is too small but a compact is fine.
 I like standard shifts, for more control.
-On occasion, though - do not repeat this - if I am stuck in a parking spot because the next person has boxed us in, or we want to get in one and it looks too small, a nice young man may well offer help and I have said fine.
+On occasion, if I am stuck in a parking spot because the next person has boxed us in, or we want to get in a spot and it looks too small, I will ask a passer-by to help.
 He hops in, parks the car in the impossible spot, or gets me out if boxed in, we salute and we laugh and I tip and off we go.
-Could somebody be a criminal and take off in the car?
-Sure.
-So?
+Of course, somebody be a criminal and take off in the car, so?